Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Evaluation

 \section{Evaluation}

-To evaluate the performance of the proposed pipeline, extensive experiments were executed on the \kuka platform of Fig. \ref{fig:setup}, to accurately represent the motivating complications that arise in real-world setups.
-The experiments are designed to showcase the hardness of tight packing as well as the benefits of adding robust environment-aware manipulation primitives that aid in increasing success rate and accuracy.
+To evaluate the performance of the proposed pipeline, extensive experiments were executed both in simulation and on a real robotic platform, which encompasses the motivating complications that arise in real-world setups.